Nobel Enterprises

 Nobel Enterprises (/noʊˈbɛl/) is a chemicals business that used to be based at Ardeer, in the Ayrshire town of Stevenston, in Scotland.
 Specialising in nitrogen-based propellants and explosives and nitrocellulose-based products such as varnishes and inks.
 It was formerly ICI Nobel, a division of the chemicals group ICI, but was then sold to Inabata, a Japanese trading firm.
 The business was sold on to Chemring Group in 2005 and is now a Scottish Company (Chemring Energetics UK Ltd), part of Chemring Group.
+Stefan Donald is currently the lead engineer for the ongoing regeneration project.